The Clark School recruits and prepares graduate student researchers with the communication skills to become world-class competitors.

 Today, both the climate of the workplace and civic life have shifted to expect or need more effective science and engineering communication education at large along with more effective STEM communicators.
 In the workplace, employers expect engineers to serve as effective team members who can communicate complex technical ideas to non-specialists.
 In our Internet Age, the wide availability of information combined with a civic deficit of skills for assessing information’s validity leaves both an urgency and an opening for STEM professionals to serve as strong communicators and leaders.
 More than ever, the ability to communicate expertise and solve problems in partnership with communities of broad backgrounds directly will impact students’ individual success and communities’ abilities to address the problems they are facing at every scale.
 With these motivations in mind, the Clark School encourages your participation!

-The Clark School may be able to forward up to 5 finalists to the University-level competition hosted by the Graduate School in the categories of post-candidacy doctoral students and pre-candidacy doctoral students or master's students.
+The Clark School will able to forward 2 to 5 finalists to the University-level competition hosted by the Graduate School in the categories of post-candidacy doctoral students and pre-candidacy doctoral students or master's students.

 Finalists will have a chance to compete in the University-level competition for $1000 prizes as well as the chance to compete in further rounds.